stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.README.md

 ### Defaults

-The internal `opensearch` role is ued to configure the service.
+The internal `opensearch` role is used to configure the service.
 The list of variables that can be customised can found in:

 > [ansible/roles/opensearch/defaults/main.yml](../ansible/roles/opensearch/defaults/main.yml)